Understanding the Intensive Outpatient Program

 An intensive outpatient program (or “IOP”) is designed to provide people the freedom to live off-site and still attend work or school while receiving addiction services.

 While some people use an IOP as their primary type of care, others may transition to an intensive outpatient program after completing a more intensive inpatient program so that they can continue to build their coping skills and decrease their risk of relapse.
-Still others may require monitored detoxification and will transition to using an intensive outpatient services after going through detox.
+Still others may require monitored detoxification and will transition to using an intensive outpatient rehab in Orange County after going through detox.

 The Difference Between Inpatient and Intensive Outpatient Programs